 Residents there pay $30 per day, and have access to educational programs and outdoor activities like fishing, sports, and even skydiving.

 "It's just special to me.
 The houses and the facilities are clean, we have so much food here.
 There's good programming here.
-They care here," Mckenzie said
+They care here," Aaron said